drowning14/drowning14/readme.md

 # Hi there! 👋 I'm Arad

-I'm a **Junior Front-End Developer** & **Discord Bot Developer** from Iran.
+I'm a **Mid-Level Front-End Developer** & **Discord Bot Developer** from Iran.
 I love coding, learning new technologies, and bringing creative ideas to life!

 ## 🚀 About Me
 - 🔹 Passionate about **JavaScript, CSS, and HTML**